-If a Guernsey domiciliary has no spouse or civil partner, children or other descendants his movables pass to his nearest relatives in the following order of priority:
+If a Guernsey domiciliary has no spouse or civil partner, children or other descendants, his movables pass to his nearest relatives in the following order of priority:

 Other collateral relatives up to, but excluding, the seventh degree.

-In the case of both testate and intestate succession, the principle of commorientes (simultaneous deaths) applies so that where two or more individuals die together and it cannot be determined who died first, it is presumed that they died in order of seniority so that the youngest is deemed to have died last unless, in the case of a will, there is contrary intention or the presumption can be rebutted by order of the court (section 26, Inheritance Law).
+The principle of commorientes (simultaneous deaths) applies so that where two or more individuals die together and it cannot be determined who died first, it is presumed that they died in order of seniority so that the youngest is deemed to have died last unless, in the case of a will, there is contrary intention or the presumption can be rebutted by order of the court (section 26, Inheritance Law).
 In intestate succession, where a spouse or civil partner fails to survive the deceased by a period of at least 28 days, the surviving spouse or civil partner is deemed to have predeceased the deceased (paragraph 7, Schedule, Inheritance Law).